LGUG2Z/komorebi/README.md

 Additionally, you may run `komorebic.exe ahk-library` to generate a helper library for AutoHotKey which wraps every `komorebic` command in a native AHK function.

+The output of this command is in AHKv1 syntax.
+It must be manually converted to AHKv2 syntax using [this tool](https://github.com/mmikeww/AHK-v2-script-converter) or something similar.

 If you include the generated library at the top of your `~/komorebi.ahk` configuration file, you will be able to call any of the functions that it contains.